timqqt/pytorch-zoom-in-network/README.md

 Experimental results show that our model achieves higher accuracy than existing methods while requiring less memory resources.
 ## Description
-This code file includes the training and evaluating scripts for all experiments described in the paper. colon_cancer.py is for running experiments of colon cancer. n_camelyon.py is for running experiments of NeedleCamelyon. fmow.py is for running experiments of Functitonal Map of the World. camelyon16.py is for running experiments of Camelyon16.
+This code file includes the training and evaluating scripts for all experiments described in the paper.

 ## Major Dependencies
 pytorch-gpu == 1.6.0